sol-sk/GIT_Obsidian/Periodic Notes/CPSC 430 Essay 11 Outline.md

 right to property

-Under social contract theory, a proportional vacancy tax on corporations is ethical because it
+Under social contract theory, a proportional vacancy tax on corporations is ethical because it offers a compromise between the company's right to their property and the government's duty to ensure residents' wellbeing.